HITECHCRIME/HC_OVERVIEW/README.md

 ```

 ```
-THE WEYLAND YUTANI/AGENTS OF SHIELD OF TRAP MUSIC
+THE WEYLAND-YUTANI/AGENTS OF SHIELD OF TRAP MUSIC
 ```
 **Hitech Crime** is a microlabel acting as a unified hub for creative and experimental audio projects.
 Its *creative aim* is to build a musical universe with unique lore and narratives.